The Private Wealth & Private Client Review: Hong Kong

 i Commonly used vehicles for wealth structuring

 Offshore trusts and offshore companies are commonplace when it comes to structuring wealth for Hong Kong individuals and families.
-Hong Kong trusts were not often used because, compared with the trust law of the offshore jurisdictions, the Hong Kong trust law was considered to be outdated and not as user-friendly.
+Hong Kong trusts were not often used because, compared with the trust law of offshore jurisdictions, Hong Kong trust law was considered to be outdated and not as user-friendly.
 However, since Hong Kong amended its trust law in December 2013, Hong Kong trusts are gaining interest and the use of Hong Kong trusts is becoming more common.

 It is also more common to establish private trust companies in these offshore jurisdictions.
 One reason for this is because offshore companies provide greater confidentiality, as Hong Kong companies are required to file information about their shareholders and directors with the Hong Kong Companies Registry, and this information is publicly available.
 Offshore private trust companies were commonly used to act as the trustee of private unit trusts in trust structures established for Hong Kong estate duty planning.

 Hong Kong does not have a foundation law, and foundations are not as commonly used as trusts for estate planning purposes.
 One reason for this may be because trusts have always been more widely used and recognised in Hong Kong.

 ii Hong Kong trusts